bravecobra/bravecobra.github.io/_posts/2018-08-12-back-from-the-dead.md

 date:   2018-08-12 22:14:00 +0100
 background: '/img/posts/06.jpg'
 ---
 It's been a while since I blogged.
-I've out a while, but, hey, I'm back!
+I've been out a while, but, hey, I'm back!

 It hit me that after a couple of years, learning a lot along the way, it might be useful to some to share my experiences.
 Back in the day I was doing lots of PHP and Delphi, but I've moved on now.